 Spatial intelligence is crucial for many tasks, yet it's often neglected at school.
 Can we improve visuo-spatial ability?
 Experiments indicate that we can.
 Here's what you need to know.

-Spatial thinking is what we do when we visualize shapes in our "mind's eye."
+It's what we do when we visualize shapes in our "mind's eye."

 It's what Michelangelo used when he visualized a future sculpture trapped inside a lump of stone.

 It's also the mode of thought we use to imagine different visual perspectives.
 Are these two shapes different?
 Or are they identical and merely oriented differently?